makinteract/vscode-microbit-micropython/README.md

 ### `Fetch examples from online`

 This command manually fetches the latest example snippets from this [online repository](https://github.com/makinteract/micropython-examples).
-In order for this command to work, you must be connected to the Internet.
+In order for this command to work, you must be connected to the Internet and you must have installed [git](https://git-scm.com) on your system.

 ### `List all files on the micro:bit`